wp-plugins/photo-gallery/readme.txt

 4.4 Description.
 Provide a detailed description for the album.
 4.5 Author.
 The author of the album will be automatically set by the logged in user, who creates the album.
 4.6 Published.
 Choose whether to publish the album or not.
 4.7 Preview Image.
 Choose the preview image for the album.
-If you leave it blank it will randomly use an image used in the album.
+If you leave it blank it will automatically use the first image used in the album.
 4.8 Albums and Galleries.
 Choose the galleries or already created albums to be used in the album.
+Here you can add multiple galleries and albums.
+There is no such limitation.
 4.9 Drag/Drop.
 After adding the albums you will be able to use drag/drop option to set the order for the albums to be displayed.

 Step 5:   Editing Options for Photo Gallery.
-Here you can change default options for different views of Photo Gallery views, as well as general options.
+Here you can change default options for different views of Photo Gallery, as well as general options of the galleries and albums.
 You can simply navigate here choosing the corresponding tab.
 5.1 Global Options of Photo Gallery.
 5.1.1 Images directory.
-Provide an image directory location which will host the uploaded images.
+Provide an image directory location which will host the uploaded gallery images.
 5.1.2 Gallery role.
-Choose whether only author can make changes in the galleries or not.
+Choose whether only author can make changes in the gallery or not.
 5.1.3 Album role.
 Choose whether only author can make changes in the albums or not.
 5.1.4 Image role.
-Choose whether only author can make changes in the images or not.
+Choose whether only author can make changes in the gallery images or not.

 5.2 Watermark.
-You can use this option to add different types of watermarks on your images.
+You can use this option to add different types of watermarks on your gallery images.
 5.2.1 Watermark Type.
 Choose what kind of advertisement you want to use from provided 2 options (text, image) or not to use watermarks in your galleries and albums.
 5.2.2 Text
 Watermark text.
 Provide the text which will be displayed over the gallery/album images.